 The Annual Cost of Unhealthy Behaviors

 These connections are extremely well-documented.
-For the skeptics out there I have included a full list of the references I use to create these graphs.
+For the skeptics out there there is a full list of the references used to create these graphs.
 They are located at the bottom of this page.

 How Wellness Programs are Reducing Health Care Costs

 This figure also tells us what wellness programs need to do to be successful.
 It all starts with our unhealthy behaviors.
 Comprehensive wellness programs that follow effective behavior change strategies will improve employee health behaviors and will reduce elevated health risks.